 each in some sense one-half as symmetric as the previous one, with respect to which it satisfies a quadratic equation, arriving finally at the expression

-for \cos(2\pi/17).
+for katex is not defined.
 It is complicated with three telescoping square roots.
 The number

 For reasons of convenience, Gauss wrote a thesis that contained neither this theorem nor any of the other major discoveries from which the modern theory of numbers developed.
 The central feature of the thesis is a proof of the fundamental theorem of algebra, which we have already encountered.
 I repeat, with a different emphasis, its enunciation, both in a modern form and in the form for which Gauss offered at the age of 20 a proof, sometimes considered as the first proof, although I think it is fairer to say that Gauss was, even though the initiator, just one of the architects of the proof or proofs, which ultimately rely on a very sophisticated understanding of the nature of a real number that was unavailable at the end of the eighteenth century.
 Gauss himself published over the course of several years four different proofs.5

 The notion of a real number has an immediate intuitive basis in our notion of distance.
 So I take it as undefined, but in fact its formal mathematical definition demands considerable preliminary reflection.
-The real numbers available, a complex number is taken to be a formal object of the form a + b\sqrt{-1}, where a and b are arbitrary real numbers.
-Two equivalent statements of the fundamental theorem of algebra are that any polynomial with complex coefficients, the first being 1, factors as a product of linear polynomials
+The real numbers available, a complex number is taken to be a formal object of the form katex is not defined, where katex is not defined and katex is not defined are arbitrary real numbers.
+Two equivalent statements of the fundamental theorem of algebra are that any polynomial with complex coefficients, the first being katex is not defined, factors as a product of linear polynomials

-with complex numbers \alpha_{i} or that any polynomial with real coefficients factors as a product of linear factors and quadratic linear factors, all coefficients being real,
+with complex numbers katex is not defined or that any polynomial with real coefficients factors as a product of linear factors and quadratic linear factors, all coefficients being real,

 X^n+aX^{n-1}+\cdots +f X+g=(X-\alpha_1)\cdots \hskip .5in